Little Boy: Radiation

 Local fallout is dust and ash from a bomb crater, contaminated with radioactive fission products.
 It falls to earth downwind of the crater and can produce, with radiation alone, a lethal area much larger than that from blast and fire.
 With an air burst, the fission products rise into the stratosphere, where they dissipate and become part of the global environment.
 Because Little Boy was an air burst 1900 ft above the ground, there was no bomb crater and no local radioactive fallout.

 However, a burst of intense neutron and gamma radiation came directly from the fission of the uranium.
 Its lethal radius was approximately 0.8 mi, covering about half of the firestorm area.
 An estimated 30% of immediate fatalities were people who received lethal doses of this direct radiation, but died in the firestorm before their radiation injuries would have become apparent.
 Over 6,000 people survived the blast and fire, but died of radiation injuries.
 Among injured survivors, 30% had radiation injuries from which they recovered, but with a lifelong increase in cancer risk.
 To date, no radiation-related evidence of heritable diseases has been observed among the survivors' children.

+After the surrender of Japan was finalized, Manhattan Project scientists began to immediately survey the city of Hiroshima to better understand the damage, and to communicate with Japanese physicians about radiation effects in particular.
+The collaboration became the Atomic Bomb Casualty Commission in 1946, a joint U.S.–Japanese project to track radiation injuries among survivors.
+In 1975 its work was superseded by the Radiation Effects Research Foundation.

+In 1962, scientists at Los Alamos created a mockup of Little Boy known as "Project Ichiban" in order to answer some of the unanswered questions about the exact radiation output of the bomb, which would be useful for setting benchmarks for interpreting the relationship between radiation exposure and later health outcomes.
+But it failed to clear up all the issues.
+In 1982, Los Alamos created a replica Little Boy from the original drawings and specifications.
+This was then tested with enriched uranium but in a safe configuration that would not cause a nuclear explosion.
+A hydraulic lift was used to move the projectile, and experiments were run to assess neutron emission.